 If no physician is properly designated, the employee may select the health care provider of their choice.

-- The Notice to Employer of Injury Poster must be displayed on the workplace premises and must be a minimum of 14 inches high and 11 inches wide.
+- The Notice to Employer of Injury Poster must be displayed on the workplace premises, and legislation requires it to be at least 14 inches high and 11 inches wide.
 Each letter must measure 1/2" high.